h5py/h5py/docs/strings.rst

 is used.
 The representation is "null-padded", which is the internal representation used by NumPy (and the only one which round-trips through HDF5).

+How these strings are read depends upon whether they are scalar attributes or
+not:

+- Scalar attributes are read as native Python strings.
+On Python 3, that means decoding from ASCII to unicode.
+If decoding fails, the current version of h5py will issue a ``DeprecationWarning`` and return a ``np.string_``.
+In the future, this will be an error and such strings will not be readable with h5py's high level API.
-Technically, these strings are supposed to store `only` ASCII-encoded text, although in practice anything you can store in NumPy will round-trip.
-But for compatibility with other progams using HDF5 (IDL, MATLAB, etc.), you should use ASCII only.
+- All other values (non-scalar attributes and datasets) remain arrays with the ``S`` dtype.
+This means that even though technically these strings are supposed to store `only` ASCII-encoded text, in practice anything you can store in a NumPy array will round-trip.
+But for compatibility with other programs using HDF5 (IDL, MATLAB, etc.), you should use ASCII only.

 .. note::